Programs of All-Inclusive Care for the Elderly (PACE) is a Medicare and

-With PACE, the focus is on you — you have a team of health care professionals working with you and your family to make sure you get the coordinated care you need.
-Your team is experienced in caring for people like you.
+With PACE, you have a team of health care professionals working with you and your family to make sure you get the coordinated care you need.
 Usually they care for a small number of people, so they really get to know you.

 How does PACE work?